Skip to content

 Tags:

+Live classes only.
 Languages Italian, English, and Spanish.

 I am a regular practitioner of Hatha yoga, meditation, and other internal yogas since 1988, as well as a certified multi-certified instructor of Hatha Yoga.
 My teaching experience started from 2014.
+Yoga has proven helpful in curing some serious illnesses that have affected me, then I firmly believe that sharing my experience can inspire and benefit others.

 I practice and wish to disseminate practices based on creating independence, health and well-being, rather than fighting disease and pain by delegating responsibility for my condition to third parties.